UOSAN/svc/README.md

 You should be able to specify a JxK factorial paradigm where J is the number of different prompts (Self, Change, Y...) and K is the number of different word types.
 For example, you may have words that are trait adjectives related to both extraversion and neuroticism.

+## Setup

+In order to get this project going, you need to supply a task design file created by the GA algorithm in `task/design/optSVCtor.m`, which produces a file that looks like the one in `task/design/GAoutput/torSVCdesignEXAMPLE.mat`, and a list of trait words like the one in `task/design/materials/svcTraitsEXAMPLE.txt`.

+1. Open and edit and set options in `task/design/makeSVCdesigns.m`, and then run it
+2. Run `task/design/makeSVCstimulus.m` (more on this coming soon)
+3. Add `task/code` to your matlab path
+4. Run `getSubInfo()` on the matlab command line
+5. Run `runSVC()` on the matlab command line

 ## `~/task`

 Contains code and input text to run experiments, design info/materials, task output